farbod2015/javascript/The Complete ASP .Net MVC 5 Course.md

 ### Edit Form

-I we want to render a view with a different name than the action name, we need to override it.
+If we want to render a view with a different name than the action name, we need to override it.
 For example in the following action, the name of the action is `Edit` so by default `View` will be rendered in `EditView` but we have passed `"CustomerForm"` as the first argument and that is where it'll render.
 The second argument in the `View` method here is the model:

 ```c#
 public ActionResult Edit(int id)